Super Mario RPG Review

 Good ol’ Nintendo, some of us love them, and some hate them.
 However, we all know Nintendo for their extremely lengthy history of games and console releases also for some of their blunders.

-Now, Nintendo has been around since many of us were born, 1889 to be exact, and they started with handmade playing cards.
-The technological age had to hit eventually and this company evolved with the times around the late 1900’s, and they gained massive fame with their release of Donkey Kong.
+Now, Nintendo has been around since many of us were born, 1889, to be exact.
+They started with handmade playing cards.
+The technological age had to hit eventually, and this company evolved with the times around the late 1900s.
+They gained massive fame with their release of Donkey Kong.

 Granted, Nintendo kept a constant running pace and released many iconic game series like The Legend of Zelda, Metroid, Fire Emblem, Pokemon, and the ever-unforgettable Super Mario Games.
 Like with many of their games, they kept going forward with either new releases or remakes of old releases to keep the flame of nostalgia burning bright.

-This brings us to their latest bit of fuel to the fire, Super Mario RPG: Legend of the Seven Stars.
-This old dinosaur was initially released way back in 1996 for the SNES, but Nintendo wanted to breathe new life into this title with a 2023 remake for their current console, the Nintendo Switch, as just Super Mario RPG on 17 November.
+This brings us to their latest bit of fuel to the fire: Super Mario RPG: Legend of the Seven Stars.
+This old dinosaur was initially released in 1996 for the SNES, but Nintendo wanted to breathe new life into it with a 2023 remake for their current console, the Nintendo Switch, on 17 November, as just Super Mario RPG.

 Your adventure in Super Mario RPG starts off the way a good majority of Mario’s adventures begin, a peaceful day being ruined yet again by Bowser kidnapping Princess Peach.
 Mario springs into action and heads to Bowser’s castle… You know, the usual.